#DSMlocalchallenge: 39 Ways to Support Local Businesses

 - Clothing: Let’s all admit that we’re probably spending more time in comfy clothes than usual.
 Local t-shirt shops to the rescue!
 Take a look at BOZZ Prints, Raygun, Locally Grown Clothing Co. and others to determine online ordering, delivery or pickup options.
 Check out this Locals Supporting Locals shirt.

-- Entertainment: Make a playlist or two to enjoy while at home.
+- Entertainment: Make a playlist or two to enjoy whether you're hitting trails or hanging out at home.
 Scout out a local record store to purchase music locally and request pickup or delivery.
-Bonus: Find albums from local musicians and double down on supporting local!
+Bonus: Find albums from local musicians (get ideas through #DSMUSA Music Mix!) and double down on supporting local!
 You can also purchase tunes from local musicians without leaving the couch using online platforms like iTunes, or even enjoy a virtual house concert!

 - Exercise: Spending more time outside means we’re planning to spend more time on our bicycles this spring at the Thompson house!
 We’re looking to buy a Burley bike trailer to use this summer and will be sure to research local options from Des Moines-based bike shops.

-- Furniture & Home Goods: Now that I’m spending a lot of time at home, I’ve got my eye on a few ways to spruce things up around the house — including some new furniture.
-With our kitchen table doubling as a desk, we decided to order a new table and chairs from Homemakers Furniture.
-We ordered via phone (but they have online ordering, too!) and we will take advantage of their delivery service to have our new digs dropped off right inside our garage.
+- Furniture & Home Goods: I’ve got my eye on a few ways to spruce things up around the house — including some new furniture.
+We recently decided to order a new table and chairs from Homemakers Furniture, and we will take advantage of their delivery serivce to have our new digs dropped off right to our house.

 - Gardening & Flowers: Why not add some cheerful color inside your home?
 Whether for yourself or as a gift, florists are still delivering fresh cut flowers to your doorstep.
 My hubby recently ordered flowers from Boesen the Florist to brighten up my day and our kitchen!

 - Gardening & Flowers: Springtime is the perfect time to liven up your outdoor flower beds and garden.
-Enjoy time in the sun while maintaining social distancing.
-Call ahead to arrange a socially-distanced pickup from a local greenhouse — such as Canoyer Garden Center in Grimes.
+Enjoy time in the sun with loved ones.
+Call ahead to arrange pickup from a local greenhouse — such as Canoyer Garden Center in Grimes.

-- Grocery: When you stock up on food, pay special attention to adding local Iowa and DSM-based products to your shopping cart.
+- Grocery: When you make your next grocery run, pay special attention to adding local Iowa and DSM-based products to your shopping cart.
 A few examples include: AE Dairy milk, Barilla pasta noodles, Pasquale’s Frozen Pizza, local beer and wine — to name a few!
 My shopping trip is never complete without a container of Wells Blue Bunny vanilla bean ice cream.

-- Gym: Don’t cancel your gym membership, but be sure to stay active at home.
-Consider purchasing at-home exercise gear and equipment from local places.
+- Gym: Looking to get in shape this year?
+Join a gym, or purchase at-home exercise gear and euipment from local places.
 We recently purchased a treadmill from Scheels and an at-home free weights system from the local Play-It-Again Sports in Clive.

-- Hair and Nail Salons: Pay ahead for a future appointment.
-I’ve got my next THREE haircuts booked out through Halo Hair Designs located on Main Street in Grimes, and I’m really looking forward to some pampering when social distancing has ended.
+- Hair and Nail Salons: I love Halo Hair Designs located on Main Street in Grimes, and I’m really looking forward to some pampering when social distancing has ended.

-- Hair and Nail Salons: Stock up on your favorite pampering products and request delivery to your doorstep or a curbside pickup.
+- Hair and Nail Salons: Stock up on your favorite pampering products!
 If you can, buy more than you need now to have extra on-hand for the future and support local business owners today.

 - Home Goods: As I look around our home, I can’t help but think of ways to redecorate.
 I’m daydreaming about ordering a “Happy at Home” box from local Historic East Village shop Ephemera — a grab-bag style, mail delivered box of happiness with things like something to do / something to smell / something to grow / something to soften / something that’s sweet / something to cleanse.
 Sounds like a perfect package to look forward to arriving in the mail.
 I might even send one to a friend for a pick-me-up as well!

-- Home Services: Many of us are spending a lot of time outside these days, and perhaps now is the time to upgrade your deck or build a firepit, add a playset, or tend to your yard and landscaping.
-Many local companies offer these services and the work can easily be done exclusively outdoors and from a distance.
+- Home Services: Now is the time to upgrade your deck or build a firepit, add a playset or 10 to your yard and landscaping.

-- Hotels: We can all look forward to getting away from home a bit in the future when the pandemic has ended.
-Be sure to support local hotels by buying a gift card to use as a staycation at a later date.
+- Hotels: We can all look forward to getting away from home for a bit.
+Plan a staycation to support local hotels or buy a gift card for someone who wants to visit this summer!

-- Massage & Spas: Stock up on your favorite products and request delivery to your doorstep.
-If you typically buy from a big box store, try finding your favorite items or something similar at a local shop instead.
+- Massage & Spas: Stock up on your favorite products at a local shop.

-- Massage & Spas: Schedule something a few months out and offer to pay ahead.
-Treat yourself!
+- Massage & Spas: Treat yourself!
+Schedule something a few months out for yourself and a friend!

-- Professional Development: With extra time at home, why not take advantage of virtual trainings and webinars from local businesses?
-Tero International is offering virtual workshops like “How to Achieve Winning Outcomes,” “Championing Innovation and Leading Change,” and more.
+- Professional Development: Take advantage of trainings and webinars from Tero International, including workshops like “How to Achieve Winning Outcomes,” “Championing Innovation and Leading Change,” and more.

-- Restaurants: Order carry out or delivery — and remember to tip well.
-We had pizza delivered to our doorstep from Taste of New York in West Des Moines and even ordered extra to stock up our freezer to make quick lunches.
+- Restaurants: We love pizza delivered straight to our doorstep from Taste of New York in West Des Moines and even occasionally order extra to stock up our freezer to make quick lunches.

-38. Sweet Treats: Craving donuts?
+- Sweet Treats: Craving donuts?
 Cupcakes?
-Places like Crème Cupcake and Hurts Donuts have some unique menu items with at-home delivery options, too!
+Places like Crème Cupcake and Hurts Donuts have some delicious menu items!

-- Sweet Treats: No need to curb your sweet tooth in spite of the pandemic!
-For example, Chocolaterie Stam and Beaverdale Confections are both taking orders for customers to pick up curbside.
+- Sweet Treats: No need to curb your sweet tooth when you're in DSM!
+Chocolaterie Stam and Beaverdale Confections are both taking orders for new and old customers.